U.S. flag

 Timeline

-In 2024, the Council initiated the process to extend the deadline to install quick-build separated bike lanes or start construction on fully constructed separated bike lanes.
+In 2024, Cambridge City Council initiated the process to extend the deadline to install quick-build separated bike lanes or start construction on fully constructed separated bike lanes.
 The tentative new deadline will be November 1, 2026.
 This would replace the previous deadline of May 1, 2026.
 Timeline Information

 City Departments